Friday, September 27, 2024

 Wicked Game

-Thinking about it later, I wouldn't remember how I came to be here, emerging from a wood, suddenly surrounded by green, striding through shin-high grasses under a flaxen sky.
+Thinking about it later, I wouldn't remember how I had come to be here, emerging from a wood, suddenly surrounded by green, striding through shin-high grasses under a flaxen sky.
 It had something to do with an urge for health-- a pursuit of clean air for my lungs and for the dark musty corners of a brain reluctantly coming to from hibernation after a persistent winter.
 However it had come about, here among the insects springing and darting, chirping and buzzing about me with blades of grass whipping my legs as I propelled myself forward across the meadow, it felt suddenly as though I had removed an iron shell from my back.
 Where I had been weighted down somewhere back there behind me, on the other side of that forest, with the concerns of daily business, here I found myself unburdened, recreated.

 I paused midway across the clearing and surveyed the terrain before me.
 Which way to go?
 The insect thrum was punctuated by the calls of crows to the right of me.
 To the left was a sun just along a course of setting.
 I proceeded north tentatively - the direction I was already heading - when I thought I caught glimpse of a flash of tawny red parting grass as it bounded away from me.
 I felt my heart skip a beat.
 It stopped me where I was.
 The creature seemed to stop as well.
 Was it a fox?
 Still preoccupied with my quandary about a direction, I looked away, but something about the red-- I found myself looking back in spite of myself for another sip.
 Failing to see it right away, I absently made another few steps in its direction and suddenly there it was again-- a vivid, earthy red peeking above the grass.
 It bounded forward.
 I stopped again to watch for a better look and again it stopped.
 This was going nowhere.
 I turned toward the northwest and took another step.
 It seemed to alter its path in the same direction.
 Before I was aware of it, I was changing my course to match its course, and heading again North, now finding myself in spite of myself in pursuit of it.